andrewmoles2/rTrainIntroduction/Workshop1/rWorkshop1.md

 *  Take turns sharing the screen.
 *  Take turns on who types for each exercise.
 *  Whoever was typing, share your code in the chat with your teammate.
+*  If possible have your camera on when doing the paired work.

 What to do when getting stuck: